EnMasseProject/enmasse/documentation/getting-started/openshift.md

    * Direct anycast addresses
    * Direct broadcast addresses

-EnMasse comes with a console that you can use for managing addresses.
+See the [address model](../address-model/model.md) for details.
+EnMasse also comes with a console that you can use for managing addresses.
 You can get the console URL by running

     echo "http://$(oc get route -o jsonpath='{.spec.host}' console)"

 You can also deploy the addressing config using the address controller API.
+See [resource definitions](../address-model/resource-definitions.md) for details on the resources consumed by the API.
 Here is an example config with all 4 variants that you can save to `addresses.json`:

 ```
 {
-    "apiVersion": "v3",
+  "apiVersion": "enmasse.io/v1",
   "kind": "AddressList",
   "items": [
     {
       "metadata": {
-                "name": "anycast"
+        "name": "myqueue"
       },
       "spec": {
-                "store_and_forward": false,
-                "multicast": false
+        "type": "queue"
       }
     },
     {
       "metadata": {
-                "name": "broadcast"
+        "name": "mytopic"
       },
       "spec": {
-                "store_and_forward": false,
-                "multicast": true
+        "type": "topic"
       }
     },
     {
       "metadata": {
-                "name": "myqueue"
+        "name": "myanycast"
       },
       "spec": {
-                "store_and_forward": true,
-                "multicast": false,
-                "flavor": "vanilla-queue"
+        "type": "anycast"
       }
     },
     {
       "metadata": {
-                "name": "mytopic"
+        "name": "mymulticast"
       },
       "spec": {
-                "store_and_forward": true,
-                "multicast": true,
-                "flavor": "vanilla-topic"
+        "type": "multicast"
       }
     }
   ]
 }
 ```

 Each address that set store-and-forward=true must also refer to a flavor.
 See below on how to create your own flavors.
 To deploy this configuration, you must currently use a http client like curl:

-    curl -X PUT -H "content-type: application/json" --data-binary @addresses.json http://$(oc get service -o jsonpath='{.spec.clusterIP}' address-controller):8080/v3/address
+    curl -X POST -H "content-type: application/json" --data-binary @addresses.json http://$(oc get route -o jsonpath='{.spec.host}' restapi)/v1/addresses/default

 This will connect to the address controller REST API to deploy the address config.